wimvandenborre/BitX/README.md

 ()SPN "Message" -> Show a popup Message that dissapears after a few seconds

-()SCF channelnumbers -> Set Channel filter.
-Will get the first channel filter on the track and set the channels/ ()SCF 1:5:9 for example, you can set one ore more channels
+()SCF 1:5:9 -> Set Channel filter -> Will get the first channel filter on the track and set the channels/

-()CNF D1:E5 -> Change the key range for the note filter device.
+()SNF D1:E5 ->  Set Note Filter -> Change the key range for the note filter device.

-()SNT octave:coarse:fine -> for example: ()SNT 2:30:-40
+()SNT octave:coarse:fine -> Set Note Transpose -> for example: ()SNT 2:30:-40